hagarmorad/GeneralPipelinesNew/README.md

 #### -m |--mutations_table (optional)
 mutations table analysis. \
-Gene bank flag is required. \
+Gene bank or regions flag is required. \
-The result is a mutation report file containing the nucleotide mutations and their translation according to the gene regions in the gb file.
+The result is a mutation report file containing the nucleotide mutations and their translation according to the gene regions in the gb file / regions file.
- `python3 upv.py -i /input/path -r path/to/ref.fa -gb path/to/file.gb --mutation_table`
+ `python3 upv.py -i /fastq/path -r path/to/ref.fa -gb path/to/file.gb --mutation_table`

 #### --mini (optional)
 This flag enables to run a mini version of the pipeline by inserting alignment file as an input . \
 The results are the parsed gb file and the mutations report. \
- `python3 upv.py -i /input/path -r path/to/ref.fa -gb path/to/file.gb --mutation_table --mini`
+ `python3 upv.py -i /alignment/path -r path/to/ref.fa -gb path/to/file.gb --mini`

+#### -rg |--regions_file (optional)
+Allows you to run --mutations_table or --mini without gene bank file. \
+Your region file must have 3 columns: GENE, START, END in csv format. \
+Consider every position in the sequence.
+ `python3 upv.py -i /alignment/path -r path/to/ref.fa -rg path/to/regions_file.csv --mini`
+ or
+ `python3 upv.py -i /fastq/path -r path/to/ref.fa -rg path/to/regions_file.csv --mutation_table`

 #### -v|--vcf (optional)
 Generate a variant calling file using gatk4. \
 This step fill the identity column in QC/report.csv file by counting the mutations in the vcf.